Life insurance FAQs

 Critical Illness Cover FAQs

 Critical Illness Cover is additional cover that you can add when you take out life cover.
-It’s designed to help protect you financially in the event that you are diagnosed with a specified critical illness during the length of your policy.
+It’s designed to help protect you financially in the event if you are diagnosed with or undergo a medical procedure for one of Legal & General's specified critical illnesses during the length of your policy and you survive for 14 days from diagnosis.
 If you choose to add Critical Illness Cover, Children's Critical Illness Cover is automatically included at no extra cost.
 Terms and conditions apply.

 Critical Illness Cover is an optional extra that you can add to your life insurance policy when you take out cover.
 Premiums depend on your individual circumstances.

-A complete list of the critical illnesses our plan covers is below.
-We’ve used medical terms to describe the conditions and in some cases your insurance will be limited eg some types of cancer aren’t covered.
+A complete list of the critical illnesses covered is below.
+Medical terms have been used to describe the conditions and in some cases your insurance will be limited eg some types of cancer aren’t covered.

 In most cases, you’ll be covered if your condition results in permanent symptoms or certain types of surgery.
 For the exact criteria your condition needs to meet for you to make a claim, please read the Guide to Critical Illness Cover.